reapp/new-site/source/docs-builds.md

 reapp build [platform] [options]
 ```

-Where your platform is a single word.
+where your platform is a single word.
 By default, `reapp build` will set
 the platform to `web`.
 Options are:

 ```